 USS MITSCHER Image Gallery:

-The photo below was taken by Brian Barton when USS MITSCHER was in Norfolk on July 23, 2002.
+The photo below was taken by Brian Barton and shows USS MITSCHER at Naval Base Norfolk, Va., on July 23, 2002.

 The photos below were taken by me and show the USS MITSCHER at Naval Base Norfolk, Va., on October 29, 2010.